coderholic/pyradio/README.md

     Console radio player

     optional arguments:
-    -h, --help            Show this help message and exit.
     -s, --stations <path> Use specified station CSV file.
     -p, --play [play]     Start and play.
 The value is num station or empty for random.
     -a, --add             Add station to list.